Home/Seeds/Sunflower Seed Protein

 Instructions

 1. 1.
-In a bowl, mash black beans and mix in sunflower seed protein, quinoa, onion, garlic powder, cumin, salt, and pepper.
+In a bowl, mash the black beans, then mix in sunflower seed protein, breadcrumbs, onion, chili powder, cumin, and salt.

 2. 2.
-Form the mixture into patties and refrigerate for 30 minutes.
+Form the mixture into patties and cook on a skillet over medium heat until browned on both sides.

 Sunflower Seed Protein Chocolate Muffins

-Decadent yet healthy chocolate muffins made with sunflower seed protein and dark cocoa, perfect for a guilt-free treat.
+Indulgent yet healthy chocolate muffins made with sunflower seed protein for a guilt-free treat.

 Ingredients